Chorus-bdd/Chorus/site/chorus-website/site/pages/BuiltInHandlers/Processes/ProcessesHandlerDetails.md

 ### Matching output from processes

-If you set a process stdOutMode or stdErrMode to 'captured' or 'capturedwithlog' then you can match regular expressions against its output
+If you set a process stdOutMode or stdErrMode to 'FILE' then you can match regular expressions against its output

     #file: myfeature.properties
     processes.myProcess.stdOutMode=captured